America Alive!: Overview

 After helping to develop Good Morning America for ABC, producer Woody Fraser was recruited by then-NBC entertainment president Fred Silverman to create America Alive!.
 The show was developed to be an alternative for female viewers who wanted a reprieve from the standard daytime fare presented by the three broadcast networks and local stations—usually soap operas, game shows, lifestyle shows aimed at homemakers, and news programs.
 NBC made a hefty financial investment in the show, which contained live in-studio and satellite remote segments, and was produced in front of a live audience at NBC's New York City studios at 30 Rockefeller Plaza.

 Jack Linkletter was the show's primary host, based in New York.
-Janet Langhart (hired away from her co-hosting position on Good Day! on WCVB-TV in Boston) and Bruce Jenner (two years removed from their gold medal-winning performance at the 1976 Summer Olympics) were added as co-hosts and presented remote segments, with Langhart reporting from various Eastern locations and Jenner from Los Angeles.
+Janet Langhart (hired away from her co-hosting position on Good Day! on WCVB-TV in Boston) and Caitlyn Jenner (two years removed from her gold medal-winning performance at the 1976 Summer Olympics) were added as co-hosts and presented remote segments, with Langhart reporting from various Eastern locations and Jenner from Los Angeles.
 The trio were joined by regular contributors including roving correspondent Pat Mitchell; newspaper columnist Sheilah Graham, who presented a celebrity gossip segment; Los Angeles entertainment critic David Sheehan; consumer reporter David Horowitz; and comedians Dick Orkin and Bert Berdis.
 A regular segment on women's health, featuring research from Masters and Johnson, was also included.